Eye-Tracking For Conversion Rate Optimisation

 Eye tracking software to use in your own studies:

-1. Eyegaze: The Eyegaze System uses the pupil-centre/corneal-reflection method to track where the user is looking on the screen.
+The Eyegaze System uses the pupil-centre/corneal-reflection method to track where the user is looking on the screen.
 An infrared-sensitive video camera, mounted beneath the monitor takes 60 pictures per second of the user’s eye.

 A LED light mounted in the centre of the camera’s lens illuminates the eye.
 The LED reflects a small amount of light off the surface of the use’s cornea and pupil which reflects off the retina.
-This causes the pupil to appear white and enhances the camera’s image of the pupil and makes it easier for the image processing functions to locate the centre of the pupil.
+This causes the pupil to appear white and enhances the camera’s image of the pupil.
+It makes it easier for the image processing functions to locate the centre of the pupil.
 The computer calculates where the user is looking on the screen based upon the relative position of the pupil centre and corneal reflection within the video image of the eye.
 This provides an average accuracy of within a quarter inch or better.

-3. Gazepoint: This desktop eye-tracking solution uses a camera mounted beneath the screen to calculate where the user is looking.
+This desktop eye-tracking solution uses a camera mounted beneath the screen to calculate where the user is looking.
 It is ideal for UX and developers to conduct user testing to understand where on a page attention is focussed and how people navigate content.
 The tool offers eye gaze recording, Thinkaloud voice and webcam recording, heat maps, dynamic areas of interest, mouse clicks, pupil diameter data and where users stop scrolling.

-4. Glance by mirametrix: A non-evasive, portable eye-tracking system that sits just below the computer screen.
+A non-evasive, portable eye-tracking system that sits just below the computer screen.
 It calibrates almost instantly and runs on Windows OS.
 It looks like an Xbox Kinect and can be used wherever you need to conduct user testing.

 Algorithm based tools that predict user focus and attention:

-1. Eyequant: Eyequant uses algorithms and machine learning to predict how visitors will see and perceive website pages.
+Eyequant uses algorithms and machine learning to predict how visitors will see and perceive website pages.
 The software generates instant heatmaps covering attention, hot spots, engaged visitor analysis, perception maps, regions of interest, visual clarity and new visitor analysis.
 You can either enter a URL or upload an image for a new design.

 Analysis is based upon eye tracking research, user studies and online experiments to understand how people perceive web designs.
 Statistical analysis is employed to identify correlations between specific design characteristics and user behaviours.

-2. Feng-GUI: AttentionWizard from Sitetuners has partnered with Feng GUI to provide an evaluation of the visual effectiveness of landing pages by predicting what a person would most likely to look at.
+AttentionWizard from Sitetuners has partnered with Feng GUI to provide an evaluation of the visual effectiveness of landing pages by predicting what a person would most likely to look at.